- Why TCI?

 You will never know all that your students are going through outside of your classroom, and you need to be conscious of that from the beginning.
 Some may dread coming to school because their home life is so amazing, while others may view school as a safe place that is free from the struggles and stresses of their home life.
 No matter what you get from your students in terms of behavior, work ethic, and so on, you should strive to interact with every student on a daily basis in the most positive way you can.
 It may be something as simple as complimenting their effort on a paper or mentioning that you like their shoes, or it may be more serious, like asking them if they are alright after a long weekend or offering to tutor them to help bring their grade up.
 Try to ensure that each student in your class gets something positive from you each day, even if it’s an incredible challenge to do so.
 Some students are used to getting nothing but negative feedback and criticism and scolding, and you may be the only person in a student’s life who offers them any sort of hope or encouragement, so don’t be choosy about who you interact with in a positive manner.
 Also, beginning your year this way will show your students that you truly care about them as people, which will likely lead to more investment in your class and more respect for you as a person and as an educator.

 This should go without saying, but do whatever it takes to get yourself as organized as possible before the new school year starts.
 We all know that the first week of school can derail even the most glorious organizational systems with its chaos, exhaustion, and unforeseen circumstances.
 Because of that, it’s best to start off with the most organization you can muster, and don’t be afraid to rework your organizational system when you sense something isn’t working.
-Staying organized is not only important to making the most of your teaching and personal time, but it’s also important for your sanity and your ability to feel good about each school day.
+Staying organized is not only important to make the most of your teaching and personal time, but it’s also important for your sanity and your ability to feel good about each school day.
 Organization in the classroom is multi-faceted, so be sure to consider all the different ways you need to be organized before school starts this fall, from your own desk to students’ assignments to your physical classroom and more.